emilypastewka/emilypastewka.github.io/posts/web3_feb2022/content.md

 I’m not (by a long shot) the first to say that web3 could be as centralized as web2.
 And, as I mentioned earlier, I’m not nearly educated enough in this space.
 But from where I sit, this feels like a big problem for the promises being discussed.
 Here’s where we get back to 3D printing: to me, true decentralization feels unlikely to succeed (at least soon — I’ll get there in the next section).
 Some applications of a distributed ecosystem, however, feel really viable: the value of application to spaces like online ticket sales and digital art, for instance, may really outweigh the costs I described above.
 Like manufacturing and healthcare in 3D printing, these may be two of just a few use cases that stabilize for the long term.

 So, I don’t know, is this success?
-Congratulations, you win a new acronym to complain about that isn’t FANG.
+Congratulations, you win a new acronym to complain about that isn’t FAANG.
 I’d say that’s not really what we meant.

 **But...maybe web3 is more like Solar.**